How to Paint Terracotta Pots for Succulents

-I've done succulents for a few event now and I really wish I could find terra cotta planters for a wholesale price.
-Alas, the cheapest place I've found them is at Hobby Lobby.
+I've done succulents for a few events now and I really wish I could find terra cotta planters for a wholesale price.
+Alas, the cheapest place I've found them is actually at Walmart.
+They have some 2″ pots for just 39 cents!
 So, if you are looking to do any crafts with terra cotta pots, I'd recommend checking there first.
 They have a pretty good selection and the prices are the lowest I've seen, especially if you use a coupon.
 For the paint, I used some sample paints that I picked up at Lowes.
 The size was perfect for dipping the miniature plant pots in and they were a good price!
 You could also use your standard craft paint for this project.

 Honestly, painting these little flower pots is rather simple, but I did learn a few tricks after painting almost 100 of them.
 I love the looked of dipped pots but it was trickier than I thought to make them look good dipped.
 So, if you like the hand dipped look, read on to find out how I did it!

 Here's what you'll need:

 - Paint (Mine was sample paint from Home Depot, but I also love this craft paint)

 Start by cleaning off the pot.
 I just used a dry rag to wipe off any dust or particles.
 Next, you'll dip the pot in the paint container until you get the desired height of paint.
 You can also dip at an angle for a little variety.
 Slowly pull the pot out of the paint.

 Next is the part that made all the difference for me: use a foam brush to wipe off any excess paint.
 If you just dip the pot and let it dry, the paint will run and bubble because it is so thick.